MyreMylar/pygame_gui/docs/source/theme_reference/theme_horizontal_slider.rst

 UIHorizontalSlider Theming Parameters
 =====================================

-The UIHorizontalSlider theming block id is 'horizontal_slider'.
+The :class:`UIHorizontalSlider <.UIHorizontalSlider>` theming block id is 'horizontal_slider'.

 Colours
 -------

-UIHorizontalSlider makes use of these colour parameters in a 'colours' block:
+:class:`UIHorizontalSlider <.UIHorizontalSlider>` makes use of these colour parameters in a 'colours' block:

  - "**dark_bg**" - The background colour of the 'back' of the slider, the colour of the track that the sliding part moves along.

-Important Note
+Sub-elements
 --------------

-While the UIHorizontalSlider doesn't have many theming parameters all of it's own; because it is composed of multiple UIButton elements, it also inherits the
-:ref:`theme-button`.
-As such, you can include those parameters in your 'horizontal_slider' block as well and they will affect those parts of the slider which are made of buttons - which is most of it.
+You can reference all of the buttons that are sub elements of the slider with a theming block id of 'horizontal_slider.button'.
+You can also reference the buttons individually by adding their object IDs:

+ - 'horizontal_slider.#left_button'
+ - 'horizontal_slider.#right_button'
+ - 'horizontal_slider.#sliding_button'

+There is more information on theming buttons at :ref:`theme-button`.

 Example
 -------